NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 - \H2OMAIN = other is equally distributed amongst attic and crawlspace.

-- \H2OMAIN does not apply to multi-family, therefore Water heater location for multi-family with in-unit water heater is taken after the combined distribution of other builing types.

 - \Per expert judgement, water heaters can not be outside or in vented spaces for IECC Climate Zones 4-8 due to pipe-freezing risk.

 - \Where samples < 10, data is aggregated in the following order: